 “PFC Dan Bullock, You began the age of a child, but had to become a man very quickly.
 May God’s Grace be with you.
 Thank you for your sacrifice at such a young age.
 You will never be forgotten.” – Cathy Moore

 U.S. Marine Corps Pfc.
 Dan Bullock is a name everyone should know, but many do not.
-The Brooklyn teen was just 15 years old when he was killed in action in the Quang Nam province of South Vietnam in 1969, making him the youngest American casualty of the Vietnam War.
+The teen was just 15 years old when he was killed in action in the Quang Nam province of South Vietnam in 1969, making him the youngest American casualty of the Vietnam War.
 He enlisted after he doctored his birth certificate to join the U.S. Marines Corps.

 When you visit the Wall of Faces page for Dan Bullock, you will scroll through dozens of remembrances.
 Strangers, veterans, and loved ones have left heartfelt stories and messages of thanks in honor of a young man who lost his life too soon.

 Dan is one of the more than 58,000 service members whose names are inscribed on the Vietnam Veterans Memorial in Washington, D.C.
 His name is remembered on Panel 23W, Row 96.

 Originally from Goldsboro, North Carolina, Dan moved to Brooklyn, New York with his father and siblings as a teenager.
 Unsatisfied with his living situation in New York and discouraged by a lack of opportunity, Dan searched for a better life.

 In order to achieve this, Dan falsified the date on his birth certificate to read Dec.
-21, 1949 in order to enlist in the Marine Corps.
+21, 1949 in order to enlist in the U.S. Marine Corps.
 On paper, Dan was 18 years old.

 He enlisted in the Marines on September 18, 1968 at just 14 years old.
 Dan was assigned to Fox Company, Second Battalion, Fifth Marine Regiment as a rifleman.
 He arrived in Vietnam on May 18, 1969.

-Nearly one month after Dan was in-country, the 15-year-old was killed on June 7, 1969 as a result of small arms fire while on night watch duty, according to his squad leader.
+Nearly one month after being in-country, the 15-year-old was killed on June 7, 1969 as a result of small arms fire while on night watch duty, according to his squad leader.